richardjalba/NextJS-SaaSAI/README.md

 Back in [postId].js I apply some Tailwind styling and give a place for the generated content to render.
 This involves modifying the global.css file.

 For a moment, the sidebar was stretching alongside the length of the content when it's meant to be a fixed viewport height.
 I go into the AppLayout.js file !!!
 Fixed.

+Now I want to list the generated content for the logged in user at the left side of the screen.

+I create a utils folder and a getAppProps.js file so I can prepare to query all the generated content onto the left side of the screen.